regb/scala-game-library/README.md

 many common features needed in games, such as physics, collision detection, tilemaps, and scenes management.

+## Objectives

+SGL aims at providing a generic and cross-platform 2D game API.
+The API provides some layers of abstraction on top of the underlying systems, and a game written using the API should be able to get compiled and run on each platform with very litle platform-specific code.
+However, there are several non-goals of SGL:

+  * The exported API hides the non-game specific features of each system, however it will export an API that ressembles the underlying systems, with a slight Scala stylisation when possible.
+What that means is that the API will be imperative as this is the prevalent system architecture, and it will look familiar to people used to write games directly on some of these systems.
+In case you are interested in writing games with a fully functional style, you will need to either build an abstraction on top of this API, or you can check out [Indigo](https://indigoengine.io/), another Scala game engine but with an explicit goal of providing a purely functional API for game developers.
+  * SGL is not an opiniated way of building games.
+It's trying to provide the most simple yet general API that is cross-platform and enable programmers to create any 2D game.
+The design decisions are centered around what to export in the API, in the best possible style without losing low-level control.
+SGL can be thought of as a [libGDX](https://libgdx.badlogicgames.com/) in pure Scala and optimized for 2D games.
+Another source of inspiration for the design of SGL is the [Simple DirectMedia Layer](https://www.libsdl.org/), and the name SGL was chosen partly because it tries to be a sort of SDL for Scala.
+  * Although SGL is currently providing a lot of extra toolkit library (scene management, game screen management, tiled maps, etc) to facilitate building games, internally there's a relatively clear distinction between what is the core cross-platform API and what are the components built on top of that.
+A lot of thoughts goes into desiging these core APIs, but components are kind of piled on top of each other quickly, mostly as the need arise in an actual game development project.
+In the long term, it's possible that SGL will be split between the core layers of abstraction, and the components that are built on top.
+    The objective of SGL is to build the correct core abstraction, while the components are one possible take on a game engine API, it should be eventually possible to replace all the components and choose a totally different programming style (including functional reactive programming) and still share the same underlying platform abstractions.

 ## Features

 The main selling point of SGL is to provide a platform-independent Scala game